Experimental simulation of postselected closed timelike curves for decoding scrambled quantum information: Experimental demonstration

+To show the strength of $U_\textrm{q}$, we compare it with another Clifford scrambler, denoted as $U_\textrm{c}$, which only scrambles classical information:

+In this case, the average success probability of the PCTC $\mathcal{P}_\avg=0.5$, resulting in a lower bound on the fidelity of $0.5$.
+Only states $|\psi\rangle$ prepared in $|0\rangle$ or $|1\rangle$ can be perfectly decoded, while the fidelity of all other states is $0.5$.
+The circuit decompositions for both Clifford scramblers ($U_\textrm{q}$ and $U_\textrm{c}$) are given in Appendix~\ref{sec:Circuit_decomposition}.

-The experimental results, as shown in Table~\ref{tab:exp-result}, are obtained through $4,000$ shots for each measurement procedure in the state tomography using the H1-1.
-We observe that the success probability $\mathcal{P}(\psi)$ of time travel approximately approaches $d_{\textrm{A}}^{-2}=0.25$ for all initial states $|\psi\rangle$, which also means that $\mathcal{O}_{\textrm{avg}}\approx0.25$ due to Eq.~(\ref{eq:avg-OTOC}).
-Due to the strong QIS $U_\textrm{q}$, the decoding protocol succeeds with an average fidelity of $0.985$.
-For the experimental results obtained from the IBM Quantum processor using different scrambling unitary operations, we refer the readers to the Supplementary Information.
+We performed the experiments using the H1-1 processor from Quantinuum~\cite{Quantinuum} and the ibm\_torino processor from IBMQ~\cite{IBMQ,Qiskit}.
+The topology and calibration data are also presented in Appendix~\ref{sec:Circuit_decomposition}.
+The experimental results, as shown in Table~\ref{tab:exp-result}, are obtained through $4000$ and $40000$ shots for each measurement procedure in the state tomography using the H1-1 and ibm\_torino, respectively.
+For both processors, when $U_\textrm{q}$ is employed as the scrambler in the protocol, we observe that the success probability of ``time travel'' $\mathcal{P}(\psi)$ approximately approaches $d_{\textrm{A}}^{-2}=0.25$ for all initial states $|\psi\rangle$, which also means that $\mathcal{O}_{\textrm{avg}}\approx0.25$ due to Eq.~(\ref{eq:avg-OTOC}).
+Due to the strong QIS $U_\textrm{q}$, the decoding protocol succeeds with an average fidelity of $0.985$ ($0.8453$) using H1-1 (ibm\_torino).
+Additionally, it can be observed that the average fidelity achieved on the H1-1 processor is higher than that on ibm\_torino.
+This is attributed to the H1-1 processor's longer qubit relaxation and decoherence times, as well as lower readout and gate error rates (see Appendix~\ref{sec:Circuit_decomposition} for the calibration data of both processors).